inspectorkemp/birdomotics-mk.1/README.md

 ~~Publish MQTT messages during and post door state changes.~~

-(BN) Create .yaml files for Home Assistant integration.
+~~(BN) Create .yaml files for Home Assistant integration.~~

 ~~(MF) Configure a way to query door position switches *only* via MQTT subscribe and then publish the results.~~

+  (BN) Implement AHT20 temp/humidity sensor and publish MQTT message on X inteval

 ## Requirements